raganwald/raganwald.github.com/_posts/2014-08-22-chickens-and-pigs.md

 The mechanism behind terrible textbooks is the same mechanism behind terrible enterprise software.
 In my experience, Enterprise Software can be effective when selected by people who don't have to use it.
 The key is whether it is selected by pigs.
 People who have to use it are one kind of pig.
 People accountable for the productivity it deleivers are another kind of pig.
 As long as an Enterprise Software project is driven by pigs and the chickens are restricted to an advisory capacity, you can have effective software.

-But even one chicken with direct management authority or veto power can ruin an enterprise project: They tack on a bnch of requirements that suit their own objectives at teh expense of the project's success, and you end up with nonsense.
+But even one chicken with direct management authority or veto power can ruin an enterprise project: They tack on a bnch of requirements that suit their own objectives at the expense of the project's success, and you end up with nonsense.
 (This happens everywhere.
 Microsoft is suffering now because its "cash cows," Windows and Office, behaved like chickens on steriods for decades, making almost every other division and department subordinate to their goals.)

 So about textbooks.
 It's fairly obvious that the problem with textbook quality and price is that the students are pigs and everyone else--faculty, adminsitartion, publishers--are chickens with authority.
 Fixing this problem could be done by routing around the whole system.
 For example, make universities irrelevant.